rwgriffithv/Completed-Coursework/README.md

 This repository contains a collection of various computer science and electrical engineering assignments I completed while studying at the University of California, Los Angeles.

-Professors will notice and punish plagiarism.
+(friendly reminder: Professors will notice and punish plagiarism.)